 • pain attacks in the upper abdomen.

-There are times when esophageal candidiasis, accompanied by pain when swallowing, does not even allow you to swallow water.
+There are cases when candidiasis of the esophagus, accompanied by pain when swallowing, does not even allow you to swallow water.
 This condition can contribute to dehydration.
-When vomiting occurs in the vomit, characteristic whitish films can be found.
+When vomiting occurs, characteristic whitish films can be found in the vomit.

-The presented form of the disease is characterized by itching, a burning sensation of varying intensity.
-There is candidal vulvitis in women in the premenstrual period and the postmenstrual phase.
-Vaginal candidiasis is accompanied by intense and moderate inflammation of the mucous membranes of the genital organs, a purplish-cyanotic hue may be present.
+This form of the disease is characterized by itching and a burning sensation of varying intensity.
+Candida vulvitis occurs in women during the premenstrual period and postmenstrual phase.
+Vaginal candidiasis is accompanied by intense and moderate inflammation of the mucous membranes of the genital organs; a purple-bluish tint may be present.
 In addition, vulvitis is characterized by the following symptoms:

-• small rashes in the form of vesicles, upon opening of which erosion is formed;
+• small rashes in the form of vesicles, when opened, erosions are formed;

 • vulvovaginal candidiasis may be accompanied by layers in the form of white cheesy crumbly films;

-• dryness and lichenification of the labia minora and majora with a whitish surface;
+• dryness and lichenification of the labia minora and majora, which have a whitish surface;

-• itching, which causes candidal colpitis, increases with urination, after taking a bath and intercourse.
+• the itching that causes candidal colpitis intensifies when urinating, after taking a bath and having sexual intercourse.

 Complications of thrush

 Chronic thrush can cause a number of complications.
-First of all, they are caused by the spread of a fungal infection to structures located near the vagina: the cervix with the development of cervicitis, the urethra with the development of urethritis and the bladder with the development of cystitis.
-The combination of thrush with other STIs with prolonged recurrent course can lead to the development of infertility in women.
+Primarily, they are caused by the spread of fungal infection to structures located near the vagina: the cervix with the development of cervicitis, the urethra with the development of urethritis, and the bladder with the development of cystitis.
+The combination of thrush with other STIs with a long-term recurrent course can lead to the development of infertility in women.

 Diagnosis of genital candidiasis